π¬ Lab6: IMU-Based Navigation#

 Publish velocity commands: Ensure

-messages are published correctly in each state of the state machine.
+cmd_velmessages are published correctly in each state of the state machine.

 Build and Test the Package#